ssnob/t7dwidm_patch/README.md

 Treyarch anti-cheat (TAC), is no longer banning on BO3, at this moment in time\
 **This means that effectively the chances of you getting banned are almost ZERO**, but by request of several people, I give you fair warning.

-# Extra info to the morons saying this is malware
+# Extra info to the people saying this is malware
 I've been told someone got DDoSed shortly after using the patch...
 Welcome to CoD?
 My tool isnt the issue. \
 \
 BO3 (and all treyarch cods) allow anyone who has your gamertag to pull your IP address through in game functionality. \